Bail and Own Recognizance Release in Los Angeles County

 For example, if you review this Los Angeles County 2018 Felony Bail Schedule, you will notice that bail amount will be 20,000 for less serious offenses with a top term of 3 years.
 Criminal offenses with a top term of 10 years carry a $55,000 bail amount.
 However, criminal offenses that carry a life sentence carry a bail amount of $1 million dollars.
+See related information: 2018 Infractions and Misdemeanor Bail Schedule.
 Call a Los Angeles criminal defense lawyer for more detailed information.

 How Can You Post Bail?

 In California, there are 3 ways you can post bail after you have been accused of a criminal offense:

 Cash Bail – California Penal Code Section 1269 - To post cash bail, you will need to have the exact amount of cash for the entire bail amount or post cashier’s check at the jail.
 However, in most cases, it’s not likely you will have that much cash available.
 If you are able to post cash bail, that amount will be returned to you as long as you make all your court appearances.
 If you fail to appear at any court appearance, you could forfeit the cash bail, and it will not be returned (California Penal Code Section 1305).